-Unit tests are the core of the TDD approach and they bring the most value in TDD.
+Unit tests are the core of the TDD approach, bringing the most value.
 The ones that are entirely independent of each other, any context (environment variables, references to other tests or variables), and execution order.
-Even if you write five unit tests that are testing the same method, they should be completely independent and executed correctly in any order.
+Even if you write five unit tests testing the same method, they should be completely independent and executed correctly in any order.
 If your unit tests aren’t like that, refactor and “clean” them now before they aggregate.

-As for the unit test code, it has to be primitive and minimally acceptable to test one specific thing.
+As for the unit test, code has to be primitive and minimally acceptable to test one specific thing.
 And here’s the main difference between production code and unit testing code:

 - Production code

 - Should contain fewer lines